plomlompom/PlomWiki/README.txt

 also revert changes to the page text by clicking on the "Revert" link over a diff.)
 "Search" provides a form for searching through all of the pages' texts and titles, "RecentChanges" gives a chronology of all recent page edits.

+Page edits can be saved via the admin password or by page specific page editing passwords that can be set via the admin password.

 Per default, only little markup is possible on pages, though more could be added as plugins (see Technical Details section).
 For examples of usable markups, see